Module 22: Hearing and Vestibulation

 The external ear contains the auricle, ear canal, and tympanic membrane.
 The middle ear contains the ossicles and is connected to the pharynx by the Eustachian tube.
 The inner ear contains the cochlea and vestibule, which are responsible for audition and equilibrium, respectively.

-The inner ear can be divided into two divisions, the bony labyrinth, and the membranous labyrinth.
+The structures of the inner ear can be divided into two divisions, the bony labyrinth, and the membranous labyrinth.
 The bony labyrinth is composed of a series of canals embedded within the temporal bone.
-It has two separate regions, the cochlea, and the vestibule, which are responsible for hearing and equilibrium, respectively.
-The bony labyrinth contains perilymph and an inner membranous labyrinth.
+The bony labyrinth contains perilymph and the inner membranous labyrinth.
 The membranous labyrinth contains endolymph and is where the gelatinous layers and specialized hair cells will be found that produce neural signals.
-The neural signals from these two regions are relayed to the brain stem through separate fiber bundles.
+The neural signals from these two regions are relayed to the brain stem through separate fiber bundles – vestibular and cochlear divisions.
 However, these two distinct bundles travel together from the inner ear to the brain stem as the vestibulocochlear nerve.

-Sound is transduced into neural signals within the cochlear region of the inner ear, which contains the sensory neurons of the spiral ganglia.
-These ganglia are located within the spiral-shaped cochlea of the inner ear.
-The cochlea is attached to the stapes through the oval window.
+Hearing, or audition, is the transduction of sound waves into a neural signal.
+Sound waves enter the ear and travel through the external acoustic meatus.
+The sound waves move the tympanic membrane, and that movement results in the vibration of the auditory ossicles due to the connection of the malleus to the tympanic membrane.
+The stapes is connected to the membrane covering the oval window connecting the middle and inner ear.
 The oval window is located at the beginning of a fluid-filled (perilymph) tube within the cochlea called the scala vestibuli.
 The scala vestibuli extends from the oval window, traveling above the cochlear duct, which is the central cavity of the cochlea that contains the sound-transducing neurons.
 At the uppermost tip of the cochlea, the scala vestibuli curves over the top of the cochlear duct.
 The fluid-filled (perilymph) tube, now called the scala tympani, returns to the base of the cochlea, this time traveling under the cochlear duct.
-The scala tympani ends at the round window, which is covered by a membrane that contains the fluid within the scala.
+The scala tympani ends at the round window.
 As vibrations of the ossicles travel through the oval window, the perilymph of the scala vestibuli and scala tympani moves in a wave-like motion.
 The frequency of the fluid waves matches the frequencies of the sound waves.
 The membrane covering the round window will bulge out or pucker in with the movement of the perilymph within the scala tympani.

 Transmission of Sound Waves to Cochlea